DaveKeehl/svelte-reveal/README.md

 > ⚠️ If you want to customise the behavior of a single DOM node, you are supposed to use the [options](#options).

-svelte-reveal also exposes several functions you can call to change the [default options](https://github.com/DaveKeehl/svelte-reveal/blob/develop/src/internal/config.ts#L6-L34) and [global configuration](https://github.com/DaveKeehl/svelte-reveal/blob/develop/src/internal/config.ts#L39-L60) of this library.
-Since these functions operate on a global level across all components using svelte-reveal, you are supposed to only call them from a single file, otherwise you'll keep overriding the default options and global config from multiple points.
+Svelte Reveal also exposes several functions you can call to change the [default options](https://github.com/DaveKeehl/svelte-reveal/blob/develop/src/internal/config.ts#L6-L34) and [global configuration](https://github.com/DaveKeehl/svelte-reveal/blob/develop/src/internal/config.ts#L39-L60) of this library.
+Since these functions operate on a global level across all components using Svelte Reveal, you are supposed to only call them from a single file, otherwise you'll keep overriding the default options and global config from multiple points.

 If you need/want to considerably customize the behavior of this library, I suggest creating a dedicated file (e.g. [reveal.config.js](https://github.com/DaveKeehl/svelte-reveal/blob/main/example/reveal.config.js)) and to import it from the top-most component in the components tree of your project.
 Within that file you can then call the API functions to set global settings or shared transition properties.